docker/docs/content/cloud/ecs-integration.md

 You can also pass `awslogs`
 parameters to your container as standard
 Compose file `logging.driver_opts` elements.
-See [AWS documentation](https://docs.amazonaws.cn/en_us/AmazonECS/latest/developerguide/using_awslogs.html){:target="_blank" rel="noopener" class="_"} for details on available log driver options.
+See [AWS documentation](https://docs.amazonaws.cn/en_us/AmazonECS/latest/developerguide/using_awslogs.html) for details on available log driver options.

 ## Private Docker images

 The Docker Compose CLI automatically configures authorization so you can pull private images from the Amazon ECR registry on the same AWS account.
-To pull private images from another registry, including Docker Hub, you’ll have to create a Username + Password (or a Username + Token) secret on the [AWS Secrets Manager service](https://docs.aws.amazon.com/secretsmanager/){: target="_blank" rel="noopener" class="_"}.
+To pull private images from another registry, including Docker Hub, you’ll have to create a Username + Password (or a Username + Token) secret on the [AWS Secrets Manager service](https://docs.aws.amazon.com/secretsmanager/).

 For your convenience, the Docker Compose CLI offers the `docker secret` command, so you can manage secrets created on AWS SMS without having to install the AWS CLI.